taivop/talks/README.md

 ## Bio

-Taivo is Automation lead at Veriff, an Estonian startup offering online identity verification.
-In a year at Veriff, he's built up the Automation area solving many computer vision, engineering, and product problems along the way.
-Previously Taivo built software for self-driving robots at Starship and received a degree in Computer Science from ETH Zürich.
+Taivo is a tech entrepreneur working on a stealth-mode startup.
+Previously, he built the AI team at Veriff from scratch to 20+ people, and contributed in various ML/data roles at Starship and other Estonian startups.
+On the side, he advises startups and writes a blog at taivo.ai.

 ## Links